 Clothing should be modest and appropriate for the occasion.

 Men and women are to be clean and well-groomed.
 They are to avoid extremes in clothing, appearance, and hairstyle.
-Men are to be clean-shaven, although trimmed moustaches are permissible.
+Men are to be clean-shaven, although trimmed mustaches are permissible.
 Students are not to acquire tattoos or body piercings.
 Preexisting tattoos should be covered as much as is practical.
 If women have their ears pierced, they should wear only one pair of earrings.
-Men do not wear earrings.
+Men should not wear earrings.

 Additional dress and grooming standards for specific settings may be required by faculty, coaches, or other university personnel.